-Are you trying to sell your home but don’t want to deal with later repair requests from a buyer about problems with the property?
+Are you trying to sell your Niwot, Colorado home but don’t want to deal with later repair requests from a buyer about problems with the property?
 Or maybe you’re a buyer who is concerned about what happens if the seller purposefully conceals a defect in the property that you discover after you’ve signed a home purchase contract with an as-is clause.
-Either way, there are certain things both sellers and buyers should know about what an as-is clause actually represents.
+Even when working in higher-dollar neighborhoods such as Legend Ridge, there are certain things both sellers and buyers should know about what an as-is clause actually represents.

 Contrary to popular belief, an as-is clause in a home purchase contract could mean a number of different things.
 For a seller, it could mean what you’ve seen in the house is what you should expect to get.
 Alternatively, a seller could be trying to tell a buyer that he or she is refusing to make any representations on the condition of the house whatsoever.